towerjoo/towerjoo.github.com/_posts/2019-02-12-random-thoughts.md

 tags: thoughts
 ---

-Walking around, or surf around on the Internet, there are always some random thoughts springing out, which will hold me closely and the typical outcome is that I have to read more about that to know the existing research on that, or I have to quit entirely.
+Walking around on the streets, or surfing around on the Internet, there are always some random thoughts springing out, which usually hold me closely and the typical outcome is that I have to read more about that to know the existing research on that, or I have to quit entirely.

 ## Left wing and right wing